gaggioma/SpaceShooter/README.md

 ### Enemies

-Enemies has been implemented like a simple image that by props can be moved over cartesian coordinates.
+Single enemy has been implemented like a component that contains a single image (randomically chosen) and by the props the Arena can change the cartesian coordinates to move image down.

 ### Shot

-Shot has been implemented like Enemies.
+Shot is a component contains a single image, when user push spacebar button arena create new component with initial (x,y) coords.
+Inside component every 20ms y coord is updated and an event is fire to the arena which check if shot impact enemy.

 ## Results

-This roughtly video shows final behaviour.
+This roughtly video (handmade by smartphone) shows final behaviour.
 This is a starting point for further improvements

 https://github.com/gaggioma/SpaceShooter/blob/main/video/ResultVideo.mp4

+## Further improvements